turnerud/turnerud.github.io/siem-lab.md

 There were around 2400 attempts to access my open RDP port.
 All failed, but still a ton of attempts.
 Thankfully, no incidents.

 Running a query to see the failed logins, it seems most of the hackers tried to login directly to my administrator account.
-Interestingly, some tried using general names to guess a username.
+Some even tried using general names to guess a username.

 ![image](https://github.com/user-attachments/assets/4f43659a-4c99-4dc6-bd6d-d11aec4a6151)